quellenforschung/Discord-Bot/README.md

 - second: go to *source control*
 - third: add your changes to *stage changes*
 - fourth: write a comment what describe your changes
-- fifth: check if you have the added the correct changes to stage changes
+- fifth: check if you had add the correct changes to stage changes
 - sixth: *commit staged*
 - seventh: *push to ...* the branch you want to push
 - eighth: check github -> Is my stage uploaded?